TrueCar/react-launch-darkly/README.md

 ```
 ### Support for multivariate flags
-React-Launch-Darkly supports five types of flags which are:
-booleans, strings, numbers, JSON objects, and JSON arrays. `renderFeatureCallback` prop function takes an argument which is value of flag.
-That's the way you can use multivariate feature flags.
+The prop function `renderFeatureCallback`, passes the value of the flag as an argument.
+Then when you define your render feature callback, you can decide if you need it or not.
+This provides the flexibility for supporting both simple boolean feature flags and multivariate flags where you need to do something more complex with the flag's value."